-Is it common to fail C&P exam?
+Is it common to fail the C&P exam?

 Although the word “exam” conjures up the idea of a school examination or military physical fitness test, a C&P exam is an entirely different type of exercise.
 For those tests you want to put your best foot forward and demonstrate your strengths and skills, a C&P exam is about a candid sharing of your weaknesses and vulnerabilities.
-That doesn’t come easy for soldiers or veterans, especially when dealing with the VA which feels like an extension of the military command.
+That doesn’t come easy for soldiers or veterans, especially when dealing with the VA, which feels like an extension of the military command.

-There is no passing or failing of a C&P exam, only a resulting report evaluating your medical history (both on paper and as you share with the C&P examiner), and your physical and/or mental condition.
+There is no passing or failing of a C&P exam, only a resulting report evaluating your medical history (both on paper and as you share with the C&P examiner) and your physical and/or mental condition.